vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/8_Fossil_Fuels.md

 [^28]: A simple way to see this is that it took tens of millions years to create the resource that we are consuming over the course of a few centuries: a ratio of at least 100,000 (see Box 10.2; p.
 169).
 This is like charging a phone for 3 hours and then discharging it in 0.1 seconds!
 Viva Las Vegas!
 Fireworks!

 [^29]:...colloquially called fracking

-8.2.3 Natural Gas
+### 8.2.3 Natural Gas
 Natural gas is familiar to many as a source of heat in homes (stoves, hot water, furnace), but is also a major contributor to electricity production and industrial processes (usually for direct heat in furnaces/ovens).
 It is also used extensively in the production of fertilizer via the Haber process.[^30]
 Natural gas is primarily methane (CH4).
 Its formation process is similar to that of oil, but deeper underground where the pressure is higher and

-[^30]: The Haber process uses the energeti- cally cheap hydrogen in methane (CH4) to produce ammonia (NH3) as a chief ingredi- ent in nitrogen-rich fertilizers.
+[^30]: The Haber process uses the energeti- cally cheap hydrogen in methane (CH4) to produce ammonia (NH3) as a chief ingredient in nitrogen-rich fertilizers.
-8 Fossil Fuels

 121
 longer-chain hydrocarbons are broken down to single-carbon methane molecules.
 We find natural gas trapped in underground reservoirs, often on top of oil deposits (Figure 8.5).
 Thus petroleum drilling operations typically also produce natural gas output.[^31] The gas itself tends to flow out freely once a well is drilled, since it is under great pressure and not viscous like oil.
 The first commercial use of natural gas started with a well in New York in 1821, leading to a pipeline distribution for street lighting in Philadelphia in 1836.
 Because of its low density32 compared to coal or petroleum, it is often impractical to collect, store and transport the gas, strongly favoring a pipeline infrastructure for its delivery.
 Lack of pipeline infrastructure delayed widespread use of natural gas until about 1970.
 It is also possible to liquefy natural gas (called LNG) by cooling to -160°C and then storing/transporting in cryogenic vessels.
 Natural gas constitutes 31% of energy consumption in the U.S., and 22% globally.33.
 Because of the need for pipeline infrastructure in order to deliver gas to consumers, remote areas are typically unable to take advantage of the resource.
 The uses for natural gas in the U.S. are more diverse than for coal or oil: 35% goes to electricity production, 34% for industrial purposes, and 29% for residential and commercial heating.[^34]